10 Top Stocks To Buy for 2022

 It might seem counterintuitive that the world’s most expensive stock could be considered a good value, but consider this: Berkshire Hathaway is a holding company for businesses representing dozens of brands in industries as diverse as insurance, freight rail transportation, utilities, furniture, confections, batteries and recreational vehicles, to name a few, and it’s helmed by one of the world’s most successful value investors.

-Berkshire Hathaway shares are down over 10% since the beginning of the year and over 2% from a year ago.
+Berkshire Hathaway shares are down almost 7% since the beginning of the year.
 But the company is flush with cash it can use to gobble up growth stocks and buy back more shares, Seeking Alpha noted.

 10. Micron Technology Inc. (MU)

-Micron stock has taken a hit over the last year, but it checks a lot of boxes as a value stock — low price-earnings ratio, high earnings-per-growth forecast over the next year through the next five years, and a target price at least 50% above the current price.
-Analysts polled by Yahoo Finance rate the stock a “buy.”
-Their average price target is $108.54 in a range of $70 to $165.
+Micron stock has taken a hit over the last year, but it checks a lot of boxes as a value stock — low price-earnings ratio, high earnings-per-growth forecast over the next year through the next five years, and an average target price at least 20% above the current price.

 Stephen “Sarge” Guilfoyle, Real Money columnist for TheStreet, believes that “demand for what Micron does will outpace supply and/or capacity for some time.”
-As for Micron’s financials, Guilfoyle noted that “the balance sheet is as clean as a whistle and gets high marks on the Sarge test.”
+As for Micron’s financials, Guilfoyle noted that the “balance sheet is as clean as a whistle and gets high marks on the Sarge test.”
+That’s why some analysts say Micron is oversold and poised for serious gains.

 Good To Know